curl/everything-curl/cmdline/exitcode.md

   not enabled or was explicitly disabled at build-time.
 To make curl able to do this, you probably need another build of libcurl.

- 5. Couldn't resolve proxy.
+ 5. Could not resolve proxy.
 The address of the given proxy host could not be resolved.
 Either the given proxy name is just wrong, or the DNS server is misbehaving and does not know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.

- 6. Couldn't resolve host.
+ 6. Could not resolve host.
 The given remote host's address was not resolved.
   The address of the given server could not be resolved.
 Either the given hostname is just wrong, or the DNS server is misbehaving and does not know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.

  7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to set up a TCP connection to the host but